 We call this a “hormonal clog.”
-An easy way to understand how this hormonal clog raises your setpoint is to think about your body as functioning like a sink.
+An easy way to understand how this hormonal clog raises your setpoint is to think about your body functioning like a sink.
 If you have a properly working sink, it doesn’t matter how much water you pour into it.
 Though the water level may rise temporarily, the water will drain out.
 The sink takes care of it automatically.
-The sink is balancing water in and water out at a low level.
+The sink balances water in and waters out at a low level.
 This sink has a low setpoint.

 But if there’s a clog in the drain, the water doesn’t drain out.
 The water level keeps rising.
 The sink has a high setpoint.
 If you have a clogged sink, you have two choices: either you constantly bail water out of the sink, or you remove the clog.
 Which one permanently takes care of the problem so that you don’t have to manually remove water?
 That’s right.
 Remove the clog.